-CONTEXT: Neighbourhood Income of Post-Secondary Applicants
+Neighbourhood Income of Post-secondary Applicants

-What It Is Student income was approximated by using the average family income of the neighbourhood of student residence according to the 2001 Statistics Canada census.
+What It Is Student income was approximated by using the average family income of the neighbourhood of student residence according to the 2006 Statistics Canada census.
 All students in the TDSB were divided into 10 income groupings, from lowest to highest income.
-The Trend There is a clear relationship of neighbourhood income and applying to post-secondary institutions: while 66% of students from highest-income neighbourhoods applied, 62% of students from the lowest-income neighbourhoods did not apply.
-However, closer examination shows that the key difference is in students applying to university: there is a limited difference between neighbourhoods when students apply to community colleges.
-Figure 5: Applications to University by Family Income, Spring 2007 www.tdsb.on.ca About the TDSB Secondary Success Indicators The TDSB's Secondary Success Indicators have looked at patterns and trends in annual achievement since 2000.
-There are five key components: Grade 9 cohort achievement; achievement of age-appropriate Grade 10 students; achievement of the provincial Literacy Requirement; annual graduation and dropout patterns; and TDSB applications to post-secondary institutions.
-In addition, each Grade 9 cohort is followed for seven years.
-The progress of the 2006-7 Grade 9 cohort will be monitored until Fall 2013.
+The Trend There is a clear relationship of neighbourhood income and applying to post-secondary institutions: while 67% of students from highest-income neighbourhoods applied, 63% of students from the lowest-income neighbourhoods did not apply.
+However, closer examination shows that the key difference is in students applying to university.
+There is only a slight difference between neighbourhoods when students apply to community colleges.
+Figure 5: Applications to University by Family Income, Spring 2008

 Should you require additional information please contact us at 416-394-4929.

-Organizational Development/Research and Information Services Department 1 Civic Centre Court, Ground Floor 1 Civic Centre Court, Ground Floor Etobicoke, ON M9C 2B3 Tel: (416) 394-4929
+Organizational Development/Research and Information Services 1 Civic Centre Court, Ground Floor Etobicoke, ON M9C 2B3 Tel: (416) 394-4929 \\TDSBACASHR2\Academic_Silo2\OD\Staff\R08 Student Research\Secondary Success Indicators\FactSheets\2007-2008\Working\Postsecondary applications0708.doc)ap.3457